snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 This will deploy our new container or redeploy a revision if it already exists.

-## Digital
+### DigitalOcean App platform
+[App platform](https://www.digitalocean.com/products/app-platform) is a platform as a service, similar to cloud run.
 ## Fly.io
-Fly.io strikes a great balance between control and convenience Fly provides a good medium between control and convenience, with a single command you can get your application running.
+[Fly.io](https://fly.io/) provides a good medium between control and convenience, with a single command you can get your application running.
 You can use a docker image or specify a build command (check).
 Fly has machines, volumes, managed postgres, gpus, kubernetes and more, all while making more approachable for people not experienced in DevOps.
 A machine is your typical virtual machine, an app is your entire program, which can contain machines, gpus, a database and so on.

 ```bash
 fly deploy